nzilbb/labbcat-py/README.md

 # nzilbb-labbcat

-Client library for communicating with LaBB-CAT servers using Python.
+Client library for communicating with [LaBB-CAT](https://labbcat.canterbury.ac.nz/) servers using Python.

+LaBB-CAT is a web-based linguistic annotation store that stores audio or video recordings, text transcripts, and other annotations.

+Annotations of various types can be automatically generated or manually added.

+LaBB-CAT servers are usually password-protected linguistic corpora, and can be accessed manually via a web browser, or programmatically using a client library like this one.

 ## Documentation